TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

 you can choose the `USER_SETUP_ID` either `135` or `203`

+Next, set the pins according to your devkit configuration and define the TFT width and height (172 and 320) as shown in the example below.

 ```
        // ST7789 135 x 240 display with no chip select line
             #define USER_SETUP_ID 135